awav/carnd-p5/README.md

 t-SNE applied to extracted feature dataset (including HOGs, spatial bins, color histogram) with perplexity of 80 and epsilon 10, known as learning rate as well:
 ![alt text](project/tsne.gif)

+The code for embeddings you can find in `VehicleDataset` class.